jincan333/jincan333.github.io/_pages/about.md

 **<span style="color:red">I'm looking for research internship opportunities.</span>** You can find my CV [here](/cv/).
 Please contact me via email if you have any questions.

 I'm also open to collaborating on projects.
 Please contact me via email if you are interested in collaborating.
-I have multiple 4 GPU GH200 nodes and you don't need to worry about the computational resources in our collaboration.

 <div class="section-divider"></div>